ibm-cloud-docs/atracker/target_v2_icl.md

 7. Click **Delete** and then click **Delete** in the confirmation panel.

-## Listing all targets in a region
+## Listing all targets in a region using the UI
 {: #target-list-ui-icl}
 {: ui}